Interacting With Running CI Jobs

 in example above).
 You will

 .
-Once in the console, you can follow
+Once in the

-the logs from the running pods or you can grab the login command from the upper right ?
+console, you can follow the logs from the running pods or you can grab the login command from the upper right

 -> Command Line Tools

-Copy Login Command
+-> Copy Login Command

 .
-Again, choose the GitHub
+Again, choose the Red Hat Internal SSO

-authentication, then Display Token
+authentication, then

-the CI build farm cluster.
-Before running the login command, you might run unset KUBECONFIG
+.
+Copy in your terminal to access the CI build farm cluster.
+Before running the login command, you

-active development cluster and local $KUBECONFIG
+if you currently have an active development cluster and local $KUBECONFIG

 or write/update to ~/.kube/config

-.
-The login command will look similar to this:
+login command will look similar to this:

 |